Mark Featherstone-Witty: Founding The Liverpool Institute for Performing Arts (LIPA)

 Paul McCartney was writing his Liverpool Oratorio and decided to relive his schooldays by visiting his old school, the Liverpool Institute for Boys.
 He was dismayed by the dereliction of the abandoned building and believed that it deserved better.
 Someone had suggested that Liverpool needed a performing arts school.
-This idea remained dormant until Sir George Martin suggested Paul met Mark.
+This idea remained dormant until Sir George Martin suggested McCartney meet Featherstone-Witty.

-At the time, well before Liverpool achieved the European Capital of Culture in 2008, Liverpool City Council decided that the city should capitalise on its music heritage and commissioned the report ‘Music City’.
-Pete Fulwell, then managing The Christians, found Mark through Island Records, the record label the band was signed to.
+At the time, well before Liverpool achieved the European Capital of Culture in 2008, Liverpool City Council decided that the city should capitalise on its music heritage and commissioned the report 'Music City'.
+Pete Fulwell, then managing The Christians, found Featherstone-Witty through Island Records, the record label the band was signed to.
 The education/training section of the Liverpool Report became a kind of blueprint for the development of LIPA.

-Mark led the campaign for developmental and capital funding.
+Featherstone-Witty led the campaign for developmental and capital funding.
 In the end, the £20m funding needed was gained three ways: through Liverpool City Challenge, The European Union and the private sector.
 The largest donors in the last category were Paul McCartney and the German consumer electronics company, Grundig.

 LIPA

 LIPA celebrated its tenth birthday in January 2006 with a performance at the Liverpool Philharmonic Hall.
-Mark published a book, 'LIPA - The First Ten Years in Pictures', to commemorate this anniversary.
+Mark published a book, 'LIPA – The First Ten Years in Pictures', to commemorate this anniversary.
 LIPA was recognized in 2006 as the first new higher education institution to have been started from scratch in living memory.
 As a performing arts HEI, LIPA is still attended by the highest number of international students in the UK.

 Most recent figures have shown that over the most recent four-year period, 92% of LIPA's graduates are in work three years after leaving, while 84% work in the performing arts.
 To achieve this, the curriculum is constantly being revised.

-LIPA has been awarded the Gold Standard from Investors in People.Teaching Excellence Framework (TEF): LIPA was placed in the gold category, achieving the 15th highest award in the country.
+LIPA has been awarded the Gold Standard from Investors in People.
+Teaching Excellence Framework (TEF): LIPA was placed in the gold category, achieving the 15th highest award in the country.
 LIPA also has the highest concentration of Fellows and Associates recognised by the Higher Education Academy.

 In September 2014, the LIPA Primary School opened with two reception classes.
 In September 2016, the LIPA Sixth Form College opened with 12 students above the planned upper target of 180.
-In 2019 LIPA Sixth Form College(LSFC)was rated as ‘outstanding’ in all areas by OFSTED.
+In 2019 LIPA Sixth Form College(LSFC)was rated as 'outstanding' in all areas by OFSTED.